szabogabor91/gimlet-website/src/docs/how-to-manage-secrets.md

 ---
-layout: gimlet-cli
+layout: docs
-title: Manage secrets with Gimlet
+title: How-to manage secrets
 lastUpdated: 2020-12-11
-tags: [gimletcli]
+tags: [docs]
 ---

-# Manage secrets with Gimlet
+# How-to manage secrets

 Secrets demand special handling, and often they are stored, managed and configured in a workflow that is adjacent to application deployment.